kengibson1111/tour-of-go/README.md

 * methods (pointersind) - emphasizing the indirection flexibility with methods.
 Functions that have a pointer parameter must take a pointer.
 Methods that have a pointer receiver can take a value or a pointer. golang figures it out.

+* methods (pointersindrev) - and the indirection flexibility with methods is true in reverse, too.
+Functions that have a value parameter must take a value.
+Methods that have a value receiver can take a pointer or value. golang figures it out.